An intensive, practical course designed to produce professional writers and compelling scripts.

 New Venture Theatre

-Stephen Connolly was one of eight winners of the New Ventures 10 minute play competition.
+Stephen Connolly was one of eight winners of New Venture's 10 Minute Play Competition.

-Richard Sheridan’s play ‘Odd Shaped Balls’ received 5 star reviews and was placed in 18th place in the ranking of over 1200 shows at the fringe in 2014.
+Richard Sheridan’s play "Odd Shaped Balls" received five-star reviews and was 18th in the ranking of over 1200 shows at the fringe in 2014.

 Glastonbury Five Day Film Challenge

 You’ll be able to attend relevant seminars and lectures at Corsham Court and Newton Park.
-The 2015/16 lecture series included presentations by Lord Puttnam and leading story developers from Pixar and the BBC.
+Previous lectures have included presentations by Lord Puttnam and leading story developers from Pixar and the BBC.

 Cost & Fees